Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods

-Understanding and being able to predict dry spells is crucial due to their significant implications for agricultural productivity and economic stability.
-Many farmers still tend to judge the onset of the rainy season by their observations of local precipitation events.
-This means they might seed their land thinking the onset has come, leaving them vulnerable to dry spells.
-The impacts of dry spell are usually devastating.
+Understanding and being able to predict dry spells is crucial for agricultural productivity and economic stability.
+While weather forecasts have become increasingly available for farmers, many barriers still remain for optimal implementation of this information.
+These forecasts can be hard to interpret and lacking in relevant predictions \citep{Ingram:2002}.
+As a consequence, many farmers still tend to judge the rainy season based on traditional knowledge.
+These indicators have become progressively more untrustworthy though, likely due to climate change \citep{Kalanda-Joshua:2011}.
+Without reliable prediction methods, farmers are left extremely vulnerable to dry spells, the impacts of which are usually devastating.
 An extended period of time with little to no rain typically destroys crops, incurring large costs and wasted resources.
-It also means farmers must labor to replant at some point later in the season, overall leading to a smaller crop yield and a less productive season.
-In an attempt to prevent the detrimental effects dry spells can have on agriculture, we aim to find a method that can reliably predict them ahead of time.
-We also seek to find out how well we can predict the onset of the WAM.
-Already known for its variability, an unusually early or late onset can have major consequences on the rest of the growing season as well.
-For instance, if we are able to predict that a dry spell is unlikely and that the onset will happen earlier than usual this year, then farmers can be prepared to plant at the first sign of onset and maximize their crop yield through a longer growing season.
+It also means farmers must labor to replant at some point later in the season, leading to a smaller crop yield and a less productive season.
+In an attempt to protect farmers against the damaging effects of dry spells, we aim to find a method that can reliably predict them ahead of time.